MichaelSail4499/cybereventthree/README.md

 One of the reasons their strong is b/c it **salts** the passwords.

 All relevant code is in heavyhash.py .
-The code is meant more for demonstration purposes.
+The code is for demonstration purposes.
 Here is the output:

 ![](image/README/Heavyhashoutput.jpg)